freeanser/spam_detector/README.md

 ## Instructions:

-1. Ensure you have the required dependencies installed by following the instructions in `model training.ipynb`.
+1. Ensure you have the required dependencies installed by running the following command:
+    ```bash
+    pip install -r requirements.txt
+    ```

 2. Run the Flask application using the command:
     ```bash